Our GDPR commitment

 The new privacy requirements of the GDPR are significant and our entire team has worked hard to bring our range of products, processes, and additional contractual obligations in line with this.

-Measures to achieve this include:
+Measures we have taken to achieve this include:

 - The continuous improvement of our security infrastructure and accompanying processes.